maakbaas/esp8266-iot-framework/docs/config-manager.md

 Usage of this class is easy.
 See below how to define your configuration parameters.
 Once you have done this, these can be changed from the browser, and simply be called in the rest of your application as `configManager.data.parameterName`.

+A more detailed example of how to use this in your code is in the examples folder.

 ## Class Methods

 #### begin